 - People of all ages with serious underlying medical conditions

-All GU community members will be asked to track symptoms as they return to campus and ongoing.
+All GU community members will continue to be asked to track symptoms throughout the spring.
 This includes students and employees.

-Employees will be required to formally attest that they do not present with symptoms prior to returning to work.
+Employees are required to formally attest that they do not present with symptoms prior to returning to work using the ZagCheck app.

-According to the CDC, there is no specific antiviral treatment currently recommended for COVID-19.
+According to the CDC, there are still no specific antiviral treatment currently recommended for COVID-19.

 People with COVID-19 should receive supportive care to help relieve symptoms.
 People who think they may have been exposed to COVID-19 should contact their healthcare provider immediately.

-For current information about this continuously evolving public health pandemic, visit the U.S. Centers for Disease Control and Prevention’s Coronavirus Disease 2019 (COVID-19) page or the Spokane Regional Health District page.
+For current information about the COVID-19 public health pandemic, visit the U.S. Centers for Disease Control and Prevention’s Coronavirus Disease 2019 (COVID-19) page or the Spokane Regional Health District page.